 There are well organised schemes active in Europe in many countries, from Finland in the north to Spain in the south.
-The European Butterfly Monitoring Scheme (eBMS) was formed by Butterfly Conservation Europe in April 2016 to bring together data from these country schemes into a single database.
-The work is coordinated by the Centre for Ecology and Hydrology in the UK and has its own dedicated website.
+The European Butterfly Monitoring Scheme (eBMS) was established by Butterfly Conservation Europe in April 2016 to bring together data from these country schemes into a single database.
+The work is coordinated by the UK Centre for Ecology and Hydrology and has its own dedicated website.

 Butterfly monitoring is booming.
-Since the start in the UK in 1976 more and more schemes join in.
+Since the start in the UK in 1976 more and more schemes have joined in.
 At present the following schemes are active in Europe (click the links for more info):

 Mating pair of Cupido argiades (Short-tailed Blue)Mating pair of Cupido argiades (Short-tailed Blue)

 Austria- AUBMS: new scheme in 2019, more than 30 transects.